-At Hagley we have pupils who, for a variety of reasons, require alternative provision.
-We are aware of the additional risk of harm that their pupils may be vulnerable to.
+At Hagley we have students who, for a variety of reasons, require alternative provision.
+We are aware of the additional risk of harm that their students may be vulnerable to.
+We monitor and screen placements and seek reassurance that safeguarding policies are in place and being followed.
+Please see the separate Alternative Provision Policy.
+As a school, we continue to be responsible for safeguarding whilst the student is at alternative provision (KCSIE, 2024)